|Author:||David McDuff (Translator); William Mills Todd (Introduction by); Fyodor Dostoevsky; Ron Arad (Designed by)|

-Returning to St Petersburg from a Swiss sanatorium, the gentle and naive Prince Myshkin ? known as ?the idiot? ? pays a visit to his distant relative General Yepanchin and proceeds to charm the General, his wife and his three daughters.
+Returning to St Petersburg from a Swiss sanatorium, the gentle and na ve epileptic Prince Myshkin-- known as the "idiot"--pays a visit to his distant relative General Yepanchin and proceeds to charm the General and his family.
 But his life is thrown into turmoil when he chances on a photograph of the beautiful Nastasya Filippovna.
-Utterly infatuated with her, he soon finds himself caught up in a love triangle and drawn into a web of blackmail, betrayal and, finally, murder.
-In Prince Myshkin, Dosteyevsky set out to portray the purity of ?a truly beautiful soul? and to explore the perils that innocence and goodness face in a corrupt world.
+Utterly infatuated, he soon finds himself caught up in a love triangle and drawn into a web of blackmail, betrayal, and finally, murder.
+In Prince Myshkin, Dostoyevsky portrays the purity of "a truly beautiful soul" and explores the perils that innocence and goodness face in a corrupt world.